When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser Disk AGN: Results and Analysis

-We estimate potential contamination at $\nu_0$ by extrapolating the flux density using a spectral-index $\alpha$ defined by $S_\nu \propto \nu^{\alpha}$, where $S_\nu$ is the flux density at frequency $\nu$.
-We only examine observations offset by $\gtrsim 10\%$ above and $\lesssim 10\%$ below $\nu_0$, since such offsets accentuate the spectral slope and enable a clearer separation between rising thermal-dust emission and falling extended-jet emission.
-Smaller frequency differences are reserved for variability analysis.
-In Section~\ref{sec:individual-sources}, we present the thermal-dust and extended-jet upper limits that bound contamination at $\nu_0$.
-We also discuss signatures of variability (Section~\ref{subsec:var}) and incorporate the corresponding upper bounds as a systematic uncertainty in both the submm-mm flux and the extended-jet contamination estimates.
+We estimate potential contamination at 230~GHz by extrapolating the flux density using a spectral index $\alpha$ defined by $S_\nu \propto \nu^{\alpha}$, where $S_\nu$ is the flux density at frequency $\nu$, and $\alpha$ is set to the value for the corresponding model.
+We only examine observations offset by $\gtrsim 10\%$ above and $\lesssim 10\%$ below 230~GHz, since such offsets accentuate the spectral slope and enable a clearer separation between rising thermal dust emission and falling extended jet emission.
+Smaller frequency differences are not used for the contamination extrapolations, but are retained only to assess whether variability could affect the continuum estimates.
+In Section~\ref{sec:individual-sources}, we present the thermal dust and extended jet upper limits that bound contamination at 230~GHz.